glorion13/TextEngine/source/index.rst

 How do I get started?
 -------------------------

-To get started with the basic game model of TAINT as well as how to create your own games, have a look at the :ref:`user_documentation` section.
+To get started with the basic game model of TAINT as well as to learn how to create your own games, have a look at the :ref:`user_documentation` section.
 To get started with development or to simply get a deeper under-the-hood understanding of the framework, have a look at the :ref:`developer_documentation`.

 .. _user_documentation: